ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 be personally identifiable data, and STHs outside this window to be personally identifiable.

+A log may cease operation, in which case there will soon be no STH within the validity window.
+Clients SHOULD perform all three methods of gossip about a log that has ceased operation - it is possible the log was still compromised and gossip can detect that.
+STH Pollination is the one mechanism where a client must know about a log shutdown.
+A client who does not know about a log shutdown MUST NOT attempt any heuristic to detect a shutdown.
+Instead the client MUST be informed about the shutdown from a verifiable source (e.g. a software update).
+The client SHOULD be provided the final STH issued by the log and SHOULD resolve SCTs and STHs to this final STH.
+If a SCT or STH cannot be resolved to the final STH...
+XXX?

+\[
+tjr: Shit.
+I think we need an escape valve.
+Assume someone compromises a log, isolates a client until shutdown, then the client goes off and does its happy thing on a clean network.

+It requests STH resolution of the split view to the non-split view.
+The legit log can't do that.
+It returns a 500.
+What does the client do?
+In a perfect world, the log would see a signed STH it doesn't know about and report on itself.
+We shouldn't assume a perfect world though.

+How do we detect it?

+Another example is a non-shut down log that gets own.
+Client sees a split view, then goes to a clean network.
+It attempts to resolve a STH to a current one with the legit log.
+The legit log can't do it.
+Returns a 500.
+Again, perfect world - log self-reports itself.
+How do we solve this in an imperfect world?

+Do we specify a heuristic like "If you can't resolve a STH after trying N times, during which you do get successful responses from the log, fuck it just send it to Google and the EFF"?
+]

 When multiplied by the number of logs that a client accepts STHs for, this number of unique STHs grow and the negative privacy implications grow with it.
 It's important that this is taken into account when logs